3JLab/cmdlab.github.io/_pages/team.md

 ### Applications for PhD and Postdoc positions

 INFO WILL BE UDPDATED TO THIS WEBSITE SOON.
-If interested in joining the group, in the meantime you can get in touch [here](mailto:jordi.juarez@ub.edu)
+If you are interested in joining the group in the meantime get in touch [here](mailto:jordi.juarez@ub.edu)

 If there is no specific opening advertise take a look at some of the following opportunities for PhD students: